-During 2021, we operated in two reporting segments: Surgical Facility Services and Ancillary Services.
+During 2022 and 2021, we operated in two reporting segments: Surgical Facility Services and Ancillary Services.
 Prior to 2021, we also operated in the Optical Services reporting segment.

 - Our Surgical Facility Services segment consisted of the operation of ASCs and surgical hospitals and includes our anesthesia services.
-Our surgical facilities primarily provide non-emergency surgical procedures across many specialties, including, among others, orthopedics and pain management, ophthalmology, gastroenterology ("GI") and general surgery. - Our Ancillary Services segment consisted of a diagnostic laboratory and multi-specialty physician practices, including physician practices owned and operated pursuant to long-term management service agreements.
-During the third quarter of 2020, we closed our diagnostic laboratory. - Our Optical Services segment consisted of an optical products group purchasing organization, which was divested on December 31, 2020.
-Our Optical Services segment was not a material component of our total revenue, contributing less than 1% in each of 2020 and 2019.
+Our surgical facilities primarily provide non-emergency surgical procedures across many specialties, including, among others, orthopedics and pain management, ophthalmology, gastroenterology ("GI") and general surgery. - Our Ancillary Services segment consisted of multi-specialty physician practices, including physician practices owned and operated pursuant to long-term management service agreements, and prior to 2021, a diagnostic laboratory, which was closed during the third quarter of 2020. - Our Optical Services segment consisted of an optical products group purchasing organization, which was divested on December 31, 2020.
+Our Optical Services segment was not a material component of our total revenue, contributing less than 1% in 2020.